ner0-m/elsa/CONTRIBUTING.md

 #### Commit messages

 Without wanting to sound pedantic, but a good commit history is important!
 It's not uncommon to review code commit by commit.
-If the commits are not to large, self-contained, in a logical order and have good commit messages, reviewing is a hell lot easier.
-Hence, we'd advice everyone to pay attention to it.
-But also don't worry to much, if you feel unsure what to do, again get in touch!
+If the commits are not too large, self-contained, in a logical order and have good commit messages, reviewing is a hell lot easier.
+Hence, we'd advise everyone to pay attention to it.
+But also don't worry too much, if you feel unsure what to do, again get in touch!

 As mentioned above, we follow the Conventional Commit style.
 I.e. the commit message header is structured as `<type>(<scope>): <short summary>`.
 The type and summary are mandatory, the scope is optional.
 Following the [Angular commit format](https://github.com/angular/angular/blob/main/CONTRIBUTING.md#commit), the type must be one of the following: `build | ci | docs | feat | fix | perf | refactor | test`.
 For short descriptions of the different types see the above link.
-The summary should be in present tense, not capitalied and without period at the end.
+The summary should be in present tense, not capitalised and without period at the end.
 The scope should be an issue number if present.

 Some further guidelines for good commit message can be taken from [this blogpost](https://chris.beams.io/posts/git-commit/):